Monika-Chaudhary/docker-Java-kubernetes-project/README.md

 1. Create Ubuntu EC2 Instance on AWS
 2. Install Java on EC2 Instance
 3. Install Jenkins on EC2 Instance
-4. Open 8080 port on SG of EC2 Instance
+4. Open 8080 port on SG of EC2 Instance and access jenkins using http://publicIpOfInstance:8080/
-5.
+5. Install plugins and configure tools(git, java, maven) on Jenkins
+6. Install kubectl on ec2 instance
+7.